tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
 * Update energy statistics and recordings for history and influxdb
+* include warning in log that InfluxDB V2 will not be supported in future versions anymore

 ### 2.5.1 (2023-10-13)
 * correct hourly recordings timestamps for km200 (timezone difference)